Our History

 2020

-We open the doors to our fifth manufacturing facility, next to Purdue University in West Lafayette, Indiana.
+We open the doors to our fifth manufacturing facility, in West Lafayette, Indiana.
 The site’s proximity to Purdue University allows close research collaboration between the two entities.